Revature-CacheMoney/Project-3/STARTUP.md

 More information regarding building remotely can be found under [Frontend](#remote-building-guide-for-frontend) & [Backend](#remote-building-guide-for-backend).

 **NOTE**: I have no idea if you will have access to the same DevOps setup we used.
 If you do, great!
-If not, then as DevOps lead I wish you luck in your endeaver to figure out how DevOps works.
+If not, then as DevOps lead for this project, I wish you luck in your endeaver to figure out how DevOps works.
 My only advice is to look at the logs and ask questions.